Currently available for £1145.00 from John Lewis

 As to whether the more advanced ‘Track console’ is worth consideration, really depends on whether you can justify the considerable extra investment of a further £300.
 There are many users that would want iPod compatibility and accessibility to Life’s virtual trainer software, but for those who want a Life Fitness machine that already has a good selection of features and programs as standard, we think the ‘Go console’ is well worth a ‘GO!’

-Life Fitness equipment is synonymous with quality and this entry level exercise bike is no exception.
-Whilst for Life Fitness, this is considered entry level, the C1 would happily sit at the top end of ranges from most fitness equipment brands!
-It's a solid, feature rich exercise bike that will provide years of service.
+Life Fitness equipment is synonymous with quality and this entry-level exercise bike is no exception.
+Whilst for Life Fitness, this is considered entry-level, the C1 would happily sit at the top end of ranges from most fitness equipment brands!
+It's a solid bike that will provide years of service.
+It is, however, quite basic given the price while the maximum user weight of 135kg is perhaps a little lower than we'd expect for something of this value.
+By comparison, the DKN EMB-600 has a commercial-grade electro-magnetic braking system for exceptional reliability and lightning-fast resistance changes.
+It also has a max user weight of 180kg reflecting its outstanding build quality - and that is currently available for virtually the same price as the C1...

 Life Fitness C1 'Go Console' Specifications